department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply/claim-types/predischarge-claim.md

 ### Are there any other reasons I can't use the BDD program?

-Yes.
-Even if you're on full-time active duty, with more than 90 days left of service, you can't use the BDD program if your claim requires special handling.
+You can't use the BDD program if your claim requires special handling—even if you're on full-time active duty, with more than 90 days left of service.

 **You can't use the BDD program if you:**